-Professor Lowe is the leading expert in international family law.
-He joins Chambers as a consultant, primarily in international, but also domestic matters, assisting members of chambers in all aspects of private international law concerning children, including relocation disputes, child abduction and forum disputes.
-He has written extensively and has given numerous papers both nationally and internationally on these subjects and been involved with many cases in related areas, including the drafting of skeleton arguments for appeals and High Court cases.
+Professor Lowe QC (Hon) is the leading expert in international family law.
+He joined Chambers in 2014 as a consultant, primarily in international, but also domestic matters, assisting members of Chambers in all aspects of private international law concerning children, including relocation disputes, child abduction and forum disputes.
+He has written extensively and has given numerous papers both nationally, including several for FOURTEEN, and internationally on these subjects and been involved with many cases in related areas, including the drafting of skeleton arguments for appeals and High Court cases.

 AppointmentsSenior Bencher of Inner Temple - May 2018

 Professor Emeritus of Law, Cardiff University

 Barrister, Inner Temple